iainfm/BirdStrike/README.md

 CALL &1300
 ```

-This emulates the loader program BIRDSK1 being loaded, which BIRDSK2 copies some memory locations from - possibly as an anti-tamper/copy protection method.
+This emulates the loader program BIRDSK1 being loaded, which the original BIRDSK2 copies some memory locations from - possibly as an anti-tamper/copy protection method.

 ## SaveStates